Reviewed by Oct 05, 2020| Updated on

 3. Material Requirements Planning Method (MRP) This method is based on sales forecasts.
 A manufacturer can opt for this method when he has accurate information on sales projections.
 Based on this, orders are placed with the suppliers of raw materials.

 4. Economic Order Quantity Method (EOQ) Economic order quantity is a commonly used method to assess the optimal level of inventory required for processing and sale.
 The consumer demand is assumed to be constant for a product in this case.
-This helps minimize the ordering and carrying costs of inventory for the organisation, without affecting goods produced or sales.
+This helps minimise the ordering and carrying costs of inventory for the organisation, without affecting goods produced or sales.